Digital Guide

 The renowned prehistorian and archaeologist Marion Lichardus-Itten, daughter of the artist Johannes Itten and his second wife Anneliese, donated ten of her father’s outstanding works to Kunstmuseum Bern in 2024.
 Eight of the paintings are now being presented to the public for the first time.
 They cover a period from 1917 to 1964, providing a representative insight into the wide-ranging work of the Swiss painter, art theorist and art educator.

-A variety of other works from the collection of the Kunstmuseum Bern can currently be discovered in the Collection Intervention by Amy Sillman (till 2.11.2025).
+A variety of other works from the collection of the Kunstmuseum Bern can currently be discovered on the upper floor of the new wing in the Collection Intervention by Amy Sillman (till 2.11.2025).

 Imprint